deckhouse/virtualization/docs/USER_GUIDE.md

 spec:
   # ... other VM settings ...
   gpuDevices:
-    - name: gpu0
-      gpuClassName: nvidia-h100
+    - gpuClassName: nvidia-h100
 ```

-The `name` field must be unique within `.spec.gpuDevices` and can contain up to 59 DNS-label characters.
 The `gpuClassName` field must be the name of an existing `GPUClass` that selects the GPU to attach.
+To attach several GPUs, add more entries (list order is not significant).

 Changing `.spec.gpuDevices` requires restarting the virtual machine to apply the new configuration.